BUY TWO OR MORE GUIDES - UP TO 20% OFF

 The Zion-Mt Carmel Highway is the most popular, as it is closest to the visitor center.
 Simply drive through the main gate at the visitor center and it will lead you up the switchbacks, through a tunnel, and through one of the most scenic drives you will ever experience!
 You can also do the Canyon Overlook Trail on this road.

 Kolob Terrace Road is also a very scenic drive.
-It rides through the plateau above Zion Canyon, and has a nice mixture of red rock, trees, and meadows.
+It rides through the plateau above Zion Canyon and has a nice mixture of red rock, trees, and meadows.
 The hikes along this road are typically backcountry hikes, such as the famous Subway Hike, Wildcat Canyon, and Hop Valley.

 But the drive itself is really nice and ends at Kolob Reservoir, where you can boat, fish, or swim.